josealobato/travel-sample-app/README.md

 * No connection state.
 The app does not inform the user about no connectivity.
 * UT is missing.
 All the functional logic should be tested.
 In this case, the View Model Builder and the Intercator should be covered.
 * Not Decode Protection.
 There is no decoding protection on the remote storage.
 Changes on the server can break the app.
+* Desing.
+I invest no time on desing.
+* Localization.
+Strings should not be hardcoded on the views or errors.
+They should be localized.

 ## Administrative information